 G M McDowell

-Neil MacFadyen (born 1927) became a partner in Carden and Godfrey in 1951 and during the time he was with the practice it also bore his name.
+Neil MacFadyen (1927-2017) became a partner in Carden and Godfrey in 1951 and during the time he was with the practice it also bore his name.
 He made a speciality of churches and also worked on several Oxford colleges and at least two cathedrals (one of them Ripon).
-He is also a gifted artist in watercolours.
+He was also a gifted artist in watercolours.
 See under Carden and Godfrey for further details.

 See Blackheath Society Newsletter, Spring 2010 p6